Buying Digital Content

-The Consumer Rights Act 2015 introduces new, specific rights to consumers when purchasing digital content from a business, which didn't exist with previous laws.
+The Consumer Rights Act 2015 introduces new, specific rights to consumers when purchasing digital content from a business in the UK, which didn't exist with previous laws.

 Digital content is data which is intended for use in digital form.
 For example, a gaming content, whether supplied on a disc or in a downloadable format.